a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 			// Clear the value of SVR
 			*pSRVR &= ~(0x00FFFFFFFF);

-			// load te value in to SVR
+			// Load te value into SVR
 			*pSRVR |= count_value;

-			// do some settings
+			// Do some settings

-			// enable the systick
+			// Enable the systick
 		}

 	1. SysTick Control and Status Register